dtest/plsc15-opvis/ec2/README.md

 # PLSC15 EC2 OpVis

-This is the ansible playbook to set up 2 t2.micro ec2 instances running MySQL as in a Master/Slave topology.
+This is the ansible playbook to set up 2 t2.micro ec2 instances running MySQL in a Master/Slave topology.

 The instances will be contained in a VPC prefixed with PLSC15 in the us-west-1 region.
 The play will add the required security groups, subnet and keypair.
 The keypair will be stored in  ~/.ssh/plsc15.pem